archean-cookbook/archbelt/README.md

   [BLUEPRINT]...  name of the blueprint without .json

 Options:
-  -f, --folder  yank blueprint files to folder named after blueprint -w, --watch   watch for changes to the blueprint; yanks files on change [not implemented] -h, --help    Print help
+  -x, --no-collate  do not collate the files by component -f, --folder      yank blueprint files to folder named after blueprint -w, --watch       watch for changes to the blueprint; yanks files on change -h, --help        Print help
 ```

 #### Planned